Sinbiose-Reefs/ReefSYN_data/README.md

 adequate here using DwC standards.
 This dataset was combined with the dataset of Aued et al. in the analysis of Santana et al. (2023).

-### 2.3.2.3 Dataset X: Benthic communities from the Brazilian province
+### 2.3.2.3 Dataset XI: Benthic communities from the Brazilian province

 includes site-level cover information of \~100 benthic taxa from 3,855 photo quadrats deployed in 40 localities from 15 different sites,